 Certified Student Practice

-Many of the clinic programs involve the practice of law, and those students are certified (CLI status) for such practice by the Florida Supreme Court pursuant to the Student Practice Rule, Chapter 11, Rules of The Florida Bar.
+Many of the externship programs require students to be certified as legal interns but some do not.
+The Immigration Clinic and Environmental & Earth Law Clinic do not require certification; the Children and Families Clinic does.
+Qualified students are certified (CLI status) for such practice by the Florida Supreme Court pursuant to the Student Practice Rule, Chapter 11, Rules of The Florida Bar.
 The certification process is coordinated by the clinical program office.
 To be certified (CLI status), a student must:

-- have completed legal studies amounting to four semesters for which he/she has received not less than 48 semester credits (Note: a minimum of 6 credits is required during the summer term to count as a semester for this purpose.);
+- a. have completed legal studies amounting to four semesters for which he/she has received not less than 48 semester credits (Note: a minimum of six credits is required during the summer term to count as a semester for this purpose.);

-- apply to The Florida Bar and obtain The Florida Bar Board of Bar Examiners' Clearance Certificate.
+- d. apply to The Florida Bar and obtain The Florida Bar Board of Bar Examiners’ Notice of Clearance Certificate.